FIRST VISIT

 For older children, we recommend saying:

-We are going to Children’s Advocacy of Collin County, and we want you to know you are not in any trouble.
-You will talk to a nice person who is going to listen to you, ask you questions, and get to know you better.
-You need to be honest and nothing bad is going to happen to you for telling the truth.
+We are going to Children’s Advocacy Center of Collin County, and we want you to know you are not in any trouble.
+You will talk to a person who is going to listen to you, ask you questions, and get to know you better.
+You need to be honest.
 It is okay to be nervous.
 There are people at the center who will help you.

 Dos: